 2022 Art of Science Fellows are being solicited for two fellowships ($5,000 ea).

 (ii) Visual Art.

 * These categories are purposefully vague as we encourage all artistic talents to apply!

-The deadline is January 29, 2021 please submit application materials to firstname.lastname@example.org.
-Fellows will be selected to start March 1, 2021.
+The deadline is February 30, 2023 please submit application materials to firstname.lastname@example.org.
+Fellows will be notified in April and start May 1, 2023 (with flexibility).

-(I) Please submit a one-page proposal answering the following questions:
+(I) Please submit a one-page proposal answering the following:

 From your perspective, is science inaccessible to nonscientists?
 Please describe why or why not.”